 As well as a very high body temperature, symptoms of a thyroid storm

 Malignant hyperthermia is a genetic condition that causes a person to have a severe reaction to certain medications and drugs.

-The symptoms include a rapid or irregular heartbeat, a very high body temperature, and severe muscle spasms.
+The symptoms include a rapid or irregular heartbeat, high body temperature, and severe muscle spasms.
 People with this condition require immediate medical attention.

-Anyone with a body temperature of 103ºF (39.4ºC) or higher should see their doctor straight away.
+Anyone with a body temperature of 103ºF (39.4ºC) or higher should immediately see their doctor.